teamcfadvance/framework-one-two-factor-auth/README.md

 * Protects the users password from disclosure with SHA-384 encryption during login
 * Stores user data in encrypted format in the database
 * Default CBC/PKCS5Padding defined for encryption algorithms
-* Adds second factor authentication using email to MMS - sends code to the users phone
+* Adds second factor authentication using email to text - sends code to the users phone

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and is a good basic base starting point if you need to create a secure two-factor application using fw/1.